 - Lower fees.
 IRAs usually have lower fees (many have no fees), while 401(k)s average 1% to 2% of your plan’s assets.
 That might not sound like a lot, but if you have a significant sum in your account, it adds up quickly.
 Think about it: Paying 2% in fees on a $100,000 401(k) balance amounts to $2,000 a year.

-As for cons, IRAs have much lower contribution limits than 401(k)s and you can’t borrow against them.
-(Borrowing against a 4019(k) is never a good idea, but it’s an option you won’t have with an IRA.)
+As for cons, IRAs have much lower contribution limits than 401(k)s, and you can’t borrow against them.
+(Borrowing against a 401(k) is rarely a good idea, but it’s an option you won’t have with an IRA.)

 Option 4: Withdraw Your Money

 Perhaps you need extra money to pay off some bills or make a significant purchase.
 Why not just take the money out of that 401(k)?
-Let me be clear: That is almost never a good idea.
+Let’s be clear: That is almost never a good idea.

-In most cases, you will get walloped with a 10% early withdrawal penalty if you cash out your 401(k) before the age of 59½ (or 55 in certain cases, which I discuss later).
-Second, you will have to pay income tax on that money.
-Finally, you’ll lose an untold amount in interest and investment gains that you would have earned by either keeping the money in your old 401(k) or by rolling it over into a new retirement account.
+In most cases, you’ll get walloped with a 10% early withdrawal penalty if you cash out your 401(k) before the age of 59 1/2.
+Second, you’ll have to pay income tax on that money.
+Finally, you’ll lose an untold amount in interest and investment gains that you’d have earned by either keeping the money in your old 401(k) or by rolling it over into a new retirement account.

 How to Handle a 401(k) Rollover When Retiring

 When you retire, you won’t have the option to roll your money into a new 401(k).
-That leaves you with three options: do nothing, roll it over into an IRA, or withdraw your money.
+Instead, IRAs become the financial tool of choice if you want to roll over your funds.

 The main advantages of putting your money into an IRA are flexibility and control.
-You will typically have a lot more investment choices, and you’ll get to decide exactly how to allocate your own money.
-You may also pay less in fees, and an IRA can be handy for consolidating your money if you happen to have several 401(k)s.
+You’ll typically have a lot more investment choices, and you’ll get to decide exactly how to allocate your own money.
+You may also pay less in fees, and an IRA can be handy for consolidating your savings if you happen to have several 401(k)s.

-Remember that you can’t tap your IRA before 59½ without paying a steep penalty, except in the case of certain expenses such as college.
+Remember that you can’t tap your IRA before 59½ without paying a steep penalty, except in the case of certain expenses such as paying for college.

 How to Roll Your 401(k) Into an IRA